 Note: All Menu folders must be directly under \_ISO and the folder name must not contain spaces or special characters.
 Do NOT edit/change any existing E2B files.

 An easy way to add a new Main Menu entry for a new folder, is to use the \_ISO\docs\E2B Utilities\E2B SUBMENU Maker.cmd file - just run this or drag-and-drop your new \_ISO\MSDART folder onto it, to make a Main menu entry for it.

-If you prefer to get your hands dirty (or don't have a Windows system), do it the harder way and follow the steps below.
+If you prefer to get your hands dirty (or don't have a Windows system), you can also do it the harder way by following the steps below...

 Let us suppose we want a new menu folder called 'MSDaRT' for our MSDart ISOs (this could hold XP-based, Vista/7/8 based or UEFI .imgPTN files - see blog).
 We want this new menu to be listed in the Main menu as a SubMenu.

 1. Make a new folder at \_ISO\MSDART and put an ISO in it (or whatever payload files you want).
 If you want to add payload files + .mnu files to it, make a \_ISO\MSDART\MNU folder (any name will do!) and put your .mnu files + payload files in there.

 2. Create a new text file \_ISO\MAINMENU\ZZSubMenu$MSDART.mnu from the WINPE example menu below (actually the name of your new .mnu file is not important, but it's name will determine the order it appears in the Main menu - so to have it appear before the other menu entries call it $$SubMenuMSDART.mnu - to have it appear last, call it ZZZZSubMenuMSDART.mnu).

 3. Edit the new .mnu file and change 'WINPE' to 'MSDART' and all the other text shown below in bold text.
 Choose a new hotkey letter (or delete the ^Ctrl+W text) and a new heading for the menu.

 This is for non-GFXBoot Menu E2B configurations as it uses a menu hotkey (CTRL+W) - hotkeys do not work in GFXBoot Menus.

 iftitle [ls (bd)/_ISO/WINPE/ > (md)0x9F00+1 && checkrange 1:-1 read 0x13E0000 > nul && if "%GFX%"==""] ^Ctrl+WWINPE Menu [Ctrl+W]\n Bootable WinPE's